ghovax/ghovax/README.md

 ## 🔬 About Me

 I'm a computational physicist with a Master's in Material Physics and Nanoscience from the University of Bologna, specializing in materials modeling, molecular dynamics, and machine learning.
 My work bridges the gap between theoretical physics and practical software development.
-Currently completing my thesis on **nanoscale tribology using HPC**, while simultaneously leading technical development for an EdTech startup.
+Currently completing my thesis on **nanoscale tribology using HPC**, while simultaneously leading technical development for an EdTech startup project.
 I'm passionate about connecting theory with practical application—from coding physical simulations to building software products and visualizing complex data.

 - 🎯 **Seeking**: Research or industry roles where I can apply my programming and development skills to solve real-world problems in materials science, technology, education, and adjacent fields.
 - 📧 **Contact**: [giovannigravili112@gmail.com](mailto:giovannigravili112@gmail.com)